SeraphExodus/Seraphs-Utilities/D2R/README.txt

 Caveat: I wrote this for personal use and I can't guarantee that everything will work as intended on your machine.
 It very likely won't work at all on any non-Windows OS.
 That being said, if you're really hitting a wall and desperate to get it working, contact me on Discord and I can try to help.

+Quick Start: Simply download and run the .exe, or download the .py files and run from your favorite python IDE.

 Overview:

 This mini-application allows you to choose, set, and maintain a terror zone in Diablo II Resurrected for an indefinite amount of time.
 Additionally, it has support for mouse inputs to quickly change the /players setting.